Paying Our Fair Share

 Protecting the Community

 When police departments in Coos County converge for a drug bust or major crime investigation, Coquille Tribal officers are likely to be on the scene.
 As sworn officers empowered to enforce Oregon laws, Tribal police routinely partner with the Coos County Sheriff’s Office, city police forces, and the Oregon State Police.
 They work to protect not only Tribal members, but the entire community.
-Our two drug dogs, Ben and Stormy, often figure prominently in local narcotics cases.

 To Contact Tribal Police